enketo/enketo-express/APIv2.md

 # postMessage
-All */iframe views now accept a `parent_window_origin` parameter to enable an iframed webform to post messages to its parent window.
+All */iframe endpoints now accept a `parent_window_origin` parameter to enable an iframed webform to post messages to its parent window.

 Messages currently supported are: